sancarn/stdVBA-scripts/stdVBA-04-stdCallback/README.md

 #### A note on `bind`

-The `bind` method prepends parameters onto the function call, meaning that successively bound parameters are bound in reverse order.
+The `bind` method appends parameters onto the function call.
+Successive calls to `bind` add parameters in the order they are bound, so the final call uses all bound parameters followed by the ones passed to run.

 ```vb
 Sub printOut(a,b,c)